Dental Crown and Bridge

 Porcelain is used when appearance and wear resistance is the

-most important factor.
-It is much more fragile than metal and
+most concern factor.
+Porcelain is more fragile than metal and

-when porcelain crown and bridge are done, the preparation phase
+once porcelain bridge are completed, the preparation phase

-structure to be removed in order to make room for the porcelain
+structure to be taking out to make more room space for the porcelain and metal replacement

 Zirconia (Zirconium Oxide)